Driving for work and noise exposures

 I put a dosemeter on the passenger seatbelt of my car (at the time it was a bog-standard Mondeo so decent enough in terms of internal noise and quieter than a lot of smaller cars).
 I had the stereo on loud enough to hear what was being said on podcasts without blasting out and I measured the noise for a couple of hours while driving down the M6 in clear traffic.

-It came in at 86 dB(A), and that was being quite moderate with the stereo volume, I would normally have music much louder.
+It came in at 86 dB(A), and that was being quite moderate with the stereo volume, I would normally have music louder than that.

 Back when I also did occupational hearing testing I had a proper bank-robber's tranny van kitted out as a mobile clinic and driving that was noticeably louder than the car on the motorway.